OpenRefine/OpenRefine/docs/docs/technical-reference/functional-tests.md

 ## Getting started

-If that's the first time you use Cypress, it is recommended for you to get familiar with the tool.
+If this is the first time you use Cypress, it is recommended for you to get familiar with the tool.

 -   [Cypress overview](https://docs.cypress.io/guides/overview/why-cypress.html)
 -   [Cypress examples of tests and syntax](https://example.cypress.io/)